 As the staff report demonstrates, there are positive and negative consequences to urbanizing any area.
 Through required urban reserve planning, the area can be developed in an efficient manner with the amenities of an urban area.
 This would provide an opportunity for mix-use development with a wide array of services for local residents.
 The closer proximity of housing to services and jobs will result in fewer vehicle miles traveled by local residents, and will provide opportunities for other modes of transportation such as transit, bicycling and walking.
-These benefits are gained at the cost of losing a small portion of the rural residential lands outside the current UGB.
-The limited farming activities near URA 5 may feel the impacts of increased urbanization in the form of increased traffic or pressure to develop their lands or curtail farming activities.
-These social costs are less than most other areas adjacent to the UGB.
-These costs must be weighed against the costs of not providing enough land to accommodate needed housing and jobs.
+These benefits are gained at the cost of losing a small portion of the rural lands outside the current UGB.
+Farming activities may feel the impacts of increased urbanization in the form of increased traffic or pressure to develop their lands or curtail farming activities.
+These social costs must be weighed against the costs of not providing enough land to accommodate needed housing and jobs.

 However, the Council finds that the social cost of not expanding the UGB in areas close to existing developed areas is great.
 Bringing limited amounts of land into the UGB and requiring development consistent with the 2040 Growth concept is anticipated to decrease the pressure on nearby farm land and rural residential land to accommodate more low density development.
-URAs 4 and 5 can accommodate 2040 Growth Concept densities which the Council finds will limit impacts such as the loss of agricultural production, increased costs of services, increased vehicle miles traveled and pollution that result from pushing growth outside of the areas that are contiguous to the current UGB.
+URAs 14 and 15 can accommodate 2040 Growth Concept densities which the Council finds will limit impacts such as the loss of agricultural production, increased costs of services, increased vehicle miles traveled and pollution that result from pushing growth outside of the areas that are contiguous to the current UGB.